ggsour/gui-talib/README.md

 TA-lib
 First install the TA-lib binary for your OS following the [installation Guide](https://mrjbq7.github.io/ta-lib/install.html)

-Then nstall de the packages from requirements.txt with.(replace $path with yours)
+Then install de the packages from requirements.txt with.(replace $path with yours)
 ```
-pip install -r /$path/requirements.txt
+pip3 install -r /$path/requirements.txt

 ```
 # Usage